If this is an emergency, please click here. Appointments are not necessary for emergency services.

 Very often, we care for your pet while you wait.
 We offer a comfortable lobby area with refreshments, reading material and free wi-fi for your convenience.

 If the treatment is over a period of time, you may be asked to leave your pet in our care.
 We’ll ask for your contact information and keep you informed of your pet’s progress.

 We will present you with a treatment plan and an estimate for your pet’s care.
 We will ask you to approve and sign the estimate before we start treatment.
 An initial payment is required at the time of patient admission.
 The initial payment will be the low end of the estimate of services.

 Payment in full is required when your pet is released.

-We accept cash, check, and all major credit cards with the exception of American Express.
+We accept cash, check, and all major credit cards.
 Please bring your driver’s license for identification and security purposes.

 We accept 3rd party payment through Care Credit.
 For your convenience, you may apply directly at www.carecredit.com.